Discord-Oxygen/Discord-ExpireBot/CONTRIBUTING.md

 If you don't have Discord or Github, you can contact me on twitter or on other social media.
 Note that I won't check them that often.

 ## Donating
 Hosting a Bot is expensive.
-So if you donate, it really helps.
+So if you donate, it really helps.<br>
+You can send your donation (in XMR) to `monero:889sJKy5Ag2TGeJkU1hFtNHd9d4knsaVzjJcZDSgVeixZY2hnRPVFaNB876SBjkjpBS3gJe1U7x24YiChq6h7wdjGKLXmLj`

 ## Other Things